chuahou/kiwami/README.rst

 * `debian <debian>`_: a series of debian packages with tools / dependencies, that when installed, sets up the system I need.

-  * `kiwami-mgr <debian/kiwami-mgr>`_: a personal installation manager that offers the ``kiwami-mgr`` binary, installing / uninstalling some software not in standard apt sources
   * `kiwami-pkgs <debian/kiwami-pkgs>`_: a metapackage that depends on apt packages I want installed
   * `kiwami-scripts <debian/kiwami-scripts>`_: a collection of useful